Parliamentary Superannuation Act 2004

 - Parliamentarians covered by the 2004 Act arrangements are able to choose a complying superannuation fund or Retirement Savings Account to receive their Government contribution.
 However, the fund must not be a self managed superannuation fund.

-- The Minister for Finance and Deregulation has declared AustralianSuper to be the default fund to receive the contributions in the event the Parliamentarian does not make a choice.
+- The Minister for Finance has declared AustralianSuper to be the default fund to receive the contributions in the event the Parliamentarian does not make a choice.

 - Former Parliamentarians who return to the Parliament will join the 2004 Act arrangements and any pension being paid to a former Parliamentarian under the PCSS will be suspended.
 Payment of the suspended pension will recommence once the Parliamentarian leaves the Parliament again provided the Parliamentarian is not under age 55, in which case the payment will be deferred until the Parliamentarian reaches that age (or becomes an invalid or dies earlier than that age).